 - Note the orientation of the house

-Notice: Sustainable building is a huge field with a wide variety of possibilities - in this article, for simplicity's sake, I'm referring primarily to the construction of a single-family home.
+Notice: Sustainable building is a huge field with a wide variety of possibilities - in this article, for the sake of simplicity, I will mainly refer to the construction of a detached house.

 Why should you build sustainably?

-Before we move on to the tips, a brief digression on the motives for a house that is as ecological as possible.
-You could probably write a pretty thick book about this alone.
+Before we move on to the tips, a brief digression on the motives for building a house that is as ecological as possible.
+You could probably write a pretty big book on this alone.
 That's why I'll try my hand here short and compact to hold:

-- Conserve resources: Both during the construction itself and in the later use of the building, you can natural resources conserve.
+- Conserve resources: Both during construction and in the subsequent use of the building, you can Natural resources protect the environment.
 For example, by using sustainable insulation and technology to save energy.

-- Save money: Lower energy consumption, government subsidies and durable building materials - this is how save money through sustainability.
+- Save money: Lower energy consumption, government subsidies and durable building materials - these are the ways in which save money through sustainability.

-- Enjoy a beautiful home: Sustainable buildings are more minimalist, more symmetrically planned and thus much more aesthetically pleasing to look at.
-The inclination towards nature (whether building material, environmentally friendly technology or combination with garden) creates a comfortable atmosphere.
+- Enjoy a beautiful home: Sustainable buildings are more minimalist, more symmetrically planned and therefore much more aesthetically pleasing.
+The inclination towards nature (whether building material, environmentally friendly technology or combination with garden) creates a pleasant atmosphere.

-- Stay healthy: By using natural building materials, you provide the most natural environment possible.
+- Stay healthy: By using natural building materials, you create an environment that is as natural as possible.

-- Value received: Those who opt directly for energy-efficient or future-oriented technologies when rebuilding or constructing new buildings help to preserve the value of their investments in the long term.
+- Value received: Anyone who opts directly for energy-efficient or future-oriented technologies when renovating or building a new home helps to preserve the long-term value of their investment.

 10 tips for sustainable house building